 LeadSquared has helped Pepper Insurance manage its partnerships with carriers & agents and their internal processes across the sales cycle.
-Take a free trial and explore how it can help grow your book of business.
+Take a demo and explore how it can help grow your book of business.

 Insurance companies and agencies must track cost, time, and productivity-related metrics to ensure their business growth.
 Some of the important ones are expense ratio, renewal or retention rate, quota vs. production, and average policy size.
 Read on to find out more.

 The top P&C insurance metrics that carriers and agencies track are: Average total cost of case, legal expense per case, cycle time, loss per litigated case, and loss ratio.